EMaude/ElephantBot/README.md

 ## About

-This is a simple Discord.js bot.
+This is a simple Discord.js bot i made because my girlfriend likes elephants and I wanted to learn some node.

-This querries a simple google custom search engine through the google API.  ------ //TODO: DOCS on setup process
+This querries a simple google custom search engine through the google API.

 The google search returns 10 results per querrey, and has a limit of 100 queries per day for free use.

 A multi teird caching aproach is in development to reduce the number of queries.
 As well as to provide some level of backup if the querrey limit is reached.

+Currently the 10 returned results are cached and a new request is made only when the cache is empty.

 ## Current Status